 There are many variations of Sharlotka Apple Cake out there.
 It’s a basic apple cake made with simple ingredients.
 Some recipes only contain only 4 ingredients!
-This is not an American Apple Pie, which is worth checking out, but it’s definitely a cake.
+This is not like my American Apple Pie, which is worth checking out, but it’s definitely a cake.

 This is my wife Rita’s Sharlotka recipe, and I’m grateful she shared the recipe and baked it all for me.
 Apples and cinnamon are an amazing combination together, one that must not be tinkerevd with, even in the simplest of cakes.
 The apples aren’t coated in cinnamon and sugar like they are in a pie, but are sprinkled on top of the cake just before serving.
 There’s a delicate balance of not adding too many apples otherwise the cake will fall apart.
 Too few apples, and it’s just a glorified sponge cake.

 This version of Sharlotka Apple Cake requires a bit longer cooking time due to the apple-batter ratio, but it’s still a simple, quick and delicious cake to whip up at a moment’s notice.
 My wife has been baking Sharlotka Apple Cake for years and it’s become a family favorite.
 Simple food done well, is perfection.
 Bon Appetit! Приятного аппетита!

 - Butter or nonstick spray for greasing pan